Crown Lands

 View of colliery dam water

-We would like to thank the local community for their feedback around the future of Burwood Colliery Dam and its surrounds.
-More than 60 people attended 2 drop-in sessions held at Whitebridge High School in August and provided useful information and feedback.
+More than 60 people attended 2 drop-in sessions held at Whitebridge High School, providing useful information and feedback.

-We have heard from the community that there is much value placed on the area for its natural amenity, especially for the water that the dam holds, and for the wildlife that live in or visit the site, such as birds, frogs and reptiles.
+We heard from the community that there is much value placed on the area for its natural amenity, especially for the water that the dam holds, and for the wildlife that live in or visit the site, such as birds, frogs and reptiles.
 We also note there is a level of appreciation for the historic value of the dam, and the historical use of the area as a colliery.

 We also appreciate the role that the dam wall and spillway have provided for access between the Fernleigh Track and Lonus Avenue.

-The Consultation Outcomes Report (PDF, 5.11MB) details the consultation activities and the feedback that we received.
+The Consultation Outcomes Report (PDF, 5.1 MB) details the consultation activities and the feedback that we received.

 Access across the dam wall and spillway